Josh Gracin: Personal life

 Gracin was married to Ann Marie.
-They have three daughters: Briana Marie Gracin, born March 30, 2002; Gabriella Ann Gracin, born November 15, 2006; and Isabella Sophia Gracin, born November 12, 2008; as well as a son, Landon Joshua Gracin, born August 4, 2005.
-After his Idol stint and his discharge from the Marine Corps, he moved to Tennessee in pursuit of his singing career.
+They have three daughters born in 2002, 2006 and 2008, and a son born in 2005.

-Relations with his wife soured.
-On August 14, 2014, Gracin left a goodbye note on his Facebook account interpreted by some media as being a suicide note, particularly when it was tipped off to TMZ, and the note went viral.
+On August 14, 2014, Gracin left a goodbye note on his Facebook account which Rolling Stone described as "[reading] like a suicide note" and TheWrap stated "many perceived [it] as a suicide threat".
 He was placed on a psychiatric hold in a hospital, but was later released after voluntarily checking himself into an inpatient psychiatric facility.
 Gracin has maintained the note was not meant as a suicide note, rather as he says a "poorly worded" painful separation letter as his wife insisted on divorcing him.
-Ann Marie, his wife of 13 years, filed for divorce shortly after.
-Gracin shared new music, apologized and indicated he was on the road to recovery.
+Ann Marie filed for divorce shortly after.

 In October 2015, Gracin became engaged to his new girlfriend Katie Weir.
 The couple married on May 6, 2017.
 The single "Nothin' Like Us" is reference to his new relationship.

-On July 10, 2019, Gracin and Weir announced they were expecting their first child together.
-Their son, Luka Roman Gracin, was born on January 13, 2020.
+Gracin and Weir later had a son in 2020, and a daughter in 2024.